Donald Trump Once Said Attack On Joe Biden Not About ‘Politics,’ But Now Declares It ‘Major Campaign Issue’

 The day after Congress held the first public impeachment hearings against him, Donald Trump held a campaign rally in Bossier City, Louisiana, where he appears to make a significant admission.
-Speaking at the Thursday rally about his allegations of “corruption” against former United States Vice President Joe Biden and Biden’s son Hunter, Trump said the accusations “will become a major campaign issue,” according to Vox.com reporter Aaron Rupar, who covered the rally via Twitter.
+Speaking at the Thursday rally about his allegations of “corruption” against former U.S. Vice President Joe Biden and Biden’s son, Hunter, Trump said the accusations “will become a major campaign issue,” according to Vox reporter Aaron Rupar, who covered the rally via Twitter.

 In the impeachment inquiry, Trump is accused of attempting to extort the government of Ukraine into interfering with the 2020 election by announcing an investigation of Biden.
-The supposed investigation would be aimed at alleged “corruption” involving Biden’s son, Hunter, who held a seat on the board of a Ukrainian energy firm.
+The supposed investigation would be aimed at alleged “corruption” involving Hunter Biden, who held a seat on the board of a Ukrainian energy firm.

-But Trump has previously claimed, including in a Twitter post, that his push for the Biden probe was solely about “CORRUPTION” and “has NOTHING to do with politics or a political campaign against the Bidens.”
+Trump has previously claimed, including in a Twitter post, that his push for the Biden probe was solely about “CORRUPTION” and “has NOTHING to do with politics or a political campaign against the Bidens.”

-Republicans at Wednesday’s impeachment hearing also defended Trump by claiming that his effort to extract the investigation of Biden from Ukraine was motivated solely by Trump’s supposed passion for fighting corruption, rather than by political considerations.
+Republicans at Wednesday’s impeachment hearing also defended Trump by claiming that his effort to extract the investigation of Biden from Ukraine was motivated solely by the president’s supposed passion for fighting corruption, rather than by political considerations.

 Most polls show Biden leading Trump by sizable margins, both nationally and in key states in the 2020 general election.
-But at the Wednesday rally, Trump told his supporters that he hopes Biden wins the Democratic nomination.
+At the Wednesday rally, Trump told his supporters that he hopes Biden wins the Democratic nomination.

 Previously, when Trump was still maintaining that he was motivated only by the desire to combat “corruption,” he was asked by a reporter whether he had ever “asked foreign leaders for any corruption investigations that don’t involve your political opponent,” according to an ABC News report.